reinimax/image-toolkit/README.md

 ### Acknowledgements
 - Huge thanks to [HuggingChat](https://huggingface.co/chat/) for providing suggestions and feeback regarding some initial design decisions ([link to the chat](https://hf.co/chat/r/Oqo8rfK)) and for help with debugging some stuff.
+- This project would not have been possible without some amazing libraries.
+See below for a list of projects this project relies on.

+### Powerd by
+tbd list used libraries